Net Worth

 Keeping Up with the Kardashians Salary

 In the latter seasons of KUWTK, Kourtney Kardashian was earning between $4 million and $4.5 million per season.
 In 2016, her annual earnings from the show were reported at $4.3 million.
-That year was during season twelve of the show, comprising 21 episodes, which equates to roughly $205,000 per episode.
+That year was during season twelve of the show, which comprised 21 episodes, equating to roughly $205,000 per episode.

 Towards the final few seasons, Kardashian received $4.5 million per season.
 Between 2016 and 2021, a total of eight seasons were aired, likely earning Kourtney in the ballpark of $35 million.
 However, this figure doesn’t include her earnings before 2016.